 Don’t be put off by the long list of ingredients and method.
 It’s actually incredibly simple to put together.
 It's essentially broken down into pastry, filling and toppings.
 The first two are ludicrously simple, the third is just a little bit of griddling.

-- The filling is made in the blender (or food processor).
+- The filling is made by whizzing all the ingredients in the blender (or food processor).

 This recipe is really adaptable so you can easily make it your own.